Udaipur House: Architecture

-Post Independence use
+Post-Independence use

-Following India's independence in 1947 and the integration of princely states, Udaipur House was transferred to the Government of India.
-It came under the administrative control of the Ministry of External Affairs.
+Following India's independence in 1947 and the integration of princely states, Udaipur House was transferred to the Government of Rajasthan.
+Subsequently, it was rented out to the Government of Delhi, which used the residence to run its Labour Department's office.

-Current Status
+Current status

+In 2014, the Government of Rajasthan filed a case in the Supreme Court of India to take possession of Udaipur House.
+In 2016, they sent a fresh reminder to the Government of Delhi; however, they were instead offered land in different parts of Delhi.

-As of 2019, the Government of Rajasthan initiated efforts to regain control of Udaipur House in Delhi.
-The state planned to use the building as a cultural centre and guest house for official purposes.
+In 2019, the residence was finally handed over to the Rajasthan government.
+The state planned to use it as a cultural centre and guest house for official purposes.

 Heritage status and conservation

-Udaipur House has been identified by conservation groups such as the Indian National Trust for Art and Cultural Heritage (INTACH) as part of Delhi’s modern heritage.
+Udaipur House has been identified by conservation groups such as the Indian National Trust for Art and Cultural Heritage (INTACH) as part of Delhi's modern heritage.
 INTACH has included the structure in surveys aimed at protecting historically significant but relatively recent buildings.

 Legacy of Mewar

 The Udaipur royal family, known for its long-standing rule over the region of Mewar in Rajasthan, continues to reside at the City Palace, Udaipur.